mganeva/mantid-arch/README.md

 * hdf4 (without netcdf)
 * libnexus
 * poco (version 1.4.7)
+* mantid-developer (Meta packages to install the dependancies that mantid requires.

 To build mantid use the following cmake command then run `make`:
 ```